mSakib20/SQL_practice_repo/README.md

 # SQL_practice_repo
-# Module 5 – SQL Query Assignment
+# SQL Query Assignment - Wizard DB

 This repository contains the SQL queries and results for Module 5 assignment on formulating query expressions using the SQL query language.
 Documents to Submit